Tao-Robominds/CSIC/README.md

 ## Author

-This project was developed by [Boringtao](https://twitter.com/BoringtaoL22644).
+This project was developed by [Boringtao].